 “When I was starting out, we would hear songwriters in the rounds,” says Richey about groups of songwriters coming together to play and tell the stories behind their lyrics.
 “It was inspiring.
 That’s the vibe here.”

-Watch Kim Richey’s performance of “The Get Together” from her newest album Edgeland, at Grimey’s with local singer-songwriter Mando Saenz.
+Watch Kim Richey’s performance of “The Get Together” from her album Edgeland, at Grimey’s with local singer-songwriter Mando Saenz.

 Video by Alyssa Quirico

 On New Year’s Eve 2017, singer-songwriter Joshua Hedley, known locally as “Mr. Jukebox,” stood backstage at the Ryman in his signature brightly coloured, embroidered suit and cowboy hat, trying to calm his nerves.
 Thirteen years of playing for tips on Music City’s Broadway paled in comparison to his moments-away debut on a stage that had dusted up the soles of some of his biggest idols—Merle Haggard and Tammy Wynette—back when the Ryman was home to the Grand Ole Opry show.